Coneriys/apache4/docs/content/reference/install-configuration/api-dashboard.md

 ---
-title: "Traefik API & Dashboard Documentation"
+title: "apache4 API & Dashboard Documentation"
-description: "Traefik Proxy exposes information through API handlers and showcase them on the Dashboard.
+description: "apache4 Proxy exposes information through API handlers and showcase them on the Dashboard.
 Learn about the security, configuration, and endpoints of the APIs and Dashboard.
 Read the technical documentation."
 ---

-The dashboard is the central place that shows you the current active routes handled by Traefik.
+The dashboard is the central place that shows you the current active routes handled by apache4.

 <figure>
     <img src="../../../assets/img/webui-dashboard.png" alt="Dashboard - Providers" />